 - such payments can be made to employees tax-free

 - the employer can claim income tax or GST deductions.

-We acknowledge that many employers will not be in a financial position to make additional payments to employees during the COVID-19 pandemic.
-This guidance is not intended to suggest that employers should make such payments to employees.
+We acknowledge many employers will not be in a financial position to make extra payments to employees working from home.
+This guidance is not intended to suggest employers should make the payments to employees.

 I have decided to pay an allowance to my employees to recognise the inconvenience of working from home for an extended period.
 Is that amount subject to tax?

 Yes.
 This would be taxable as an amount derived by the employee in connection with their employment.
 If the payment is to cover costs incurred by the employee, refer to question 3.